xhluca/bm25s/README.md

 | scifact          |  952.92 |   20.81 |   184.3 |      47.6 |
 | trec-covid       |   85.64 |    7.34 |    3.73 |      1.48 |
 | webis-touche2020 |   60.59 |   13.53 |     OOM |       1.1 |

+More detailed benchmarks can be found in the [bm25-benchmarks repo](https://github.com/xhluca/bm25-benchmarks).

 ### Disk usage